dronelink/dronelink-parrot-example-ios/README.md

 ## License

-DronelinkDJIExample is available under the MIT license.
+DronelinkParrotExample is available under the MIT license.
 See the LICENSE file for more info.